mbilung/Servian-TechChallengeApp/submission-techchallengeapp/readme.md

 I have used Azure as cloud hosting platform.
 Azure services used are as follows:

-- Azure Kubernetes Services (to host TechAppChallenge container and Postgres Server)
+- Azure Kubernetes Services - to host TechAppChallenge container and Postgres Server
 - Azure VNET and Subnet
-- Azure Container Registry (to act as an image repository when CI-CD pipeline is used)
+- Azure Container Registry - to act as an image repository when CI-CD pipeline is used
-- Azure App Registration (to propagate correct roles to azure resources)
+- Azure App Registration - to propagate correct roles to azure resources
-- Azure Devops Services (to create CI and CD pipelines)
+- Azure Devops Services - to create CI and CD pipelines

 ## Deploy infrastructure